 If I ask you what was the most important room in your house, what would you say?
 If you answered the kitchen you’re not alone.
 In a recent poll, visitors to houzz voted the kitchen most important at a rate of 2 to 1.
 The kitchen was also named one of the two most important rooms when selling a house by trulia.

 I remember as I was growing up the kitchen was the center of activity.
-It wasn’t just were we ate our meals, everything revolved around the kitchen table.
+It wasn’t just where we ate our meals, everything revolved around the kitchen table.
 There was always hot coffee on the stove, and everyone that visited had to have a cup.
-My Daddy loved his coffee.
+My Dad loved his coffee.

 So, with all the interest this room gathers, it is not surprising that the kitchens today are becoming increasingly cozy.
 Be it Rustic Farmhouse, Cottage Chic, French Country, or Tuscany there are things that blend well with any style.
 Vintage or antiques.
 While choosing the appearance that fits your cup of tea is vital.
 So is picking the best accessories to decorate your dream kitchen.